 Following these cleaning tips will not only help keep your clothes smelling fresh and clean, but it will also keep your machine running at peak efficiency.

 What you’ll need

 A quick internet search about what you need to clean your washer will bring up hundreds of different results.
 But ultimately, the best product for the job is determined by your household’s chemical preferences, budget and the severity of the grime and mildew you need to remove.

 You’ll be pleased to learn that some of the most commonly used products to effectively get rid of dirt and buildup in your washing machine are probably in your cleaning cabinet right now.
 DenGarden explained how some common household goods can be used in the deep cleaning process:

-Run a cycle with vinegar and baking soda for general cleaning and deodorizing.
+Run a cycle with white vinegar and baking soda for general cleaning and deodorizing.

-Try oxygen bleach or enzyme detergent to remove sticky residue.
+Try an enzyme detergent to remove sticky residue.

-Use citric acid when you need a stronger agent to get rid of limescale, soap scum and other buildup.
+Use citric acid when you need a stronger agent to get rid of mineral deposits, soap scum and other buildup.

 Let hydrogen peroxide soak in the machine for a few hours and then run a cycle with it to reveal a squeaky-clean drum.

 Try chlorine bleach in a warm- or cold-water cycle to remove odors.